-Starting from the concept of the digital labor capacity adopted in our theoretical review, we develop a measurement instrument that encompasses a set of scales that represent the theoretical dimensions or the latent variables through their items.
-There is broad agreement in the bibliography about the steps to follow in creating a scale of measurement, with only a few discrepancies in the details of the phases (Bolaji,

-Olanipekun, Adekunle, & Adeleke, 2018).
+Starting from the concept of the digital labor capacity adopted in our theoretical review, we proceed to the development of a measurement instrument that encompasses a set of scales that represent the theoretical dimensions or the latent variables through their items.
+There is broad agreement in the bibliography about the steps to follow in the creation of a scale of measurement, with only a few discrepancies in the details of the phases (Bolaji, Olanipekun, Adekunle, & Adeleke, 2018).

-A questionnaire strategy was used to test the hypotheses, and the questionnaire comprised 45 questions, which were adapted from a review of the literature.
+In order to test the hypotheses, a questionnaire strategy was used and the questionnaire comprises of 45 questions, which were adapted from a review of the literature.
 Brace (2008) has recommended, selection of a previously established questionnaire when suitable is preferred.
-To measure the organization's performance and mediating effect of Innovation 28 and 19 item questionnaire is adapted from (Škerlavaj, Štemberger, & Dimovski, 2007), tested and validated by (Škerlavaj, Song, & Lee, 2010).
+To measure the performance of the organization and mediating effect of Innovation 28 and 19 item questionnaire respectively is adapted from (Škerlavaj, Štemberger, & Dimovski, 2007) which was tested and validated by (Škerlavaj, Song, & Lee, 2010).
 Digital Labor of the IT industry was measured through 10 items adopted from (Chen, Duan, Edwards, & Lehaney, 2006).